Toll seen rising after Indonesian quake, tsunami kills hundreds

 Palu was hit by tsunami in 1927 and 1968, according to BNPB.

-Reporting by Reuters stringer in PALU, Fergus Jensen, Fanny Potkin, Tabita Diela, Agustinus Beo Da Costa, Gayatri Suroyo, Fransiska Nangoy, Kanupriya Kapoor in JAKARTA; Editing by Alex Richardson and Peter Graff
+Reporting by Reuters stringer in PALU, Fergus Jensen, Fanny Potkin, Tabita Diela, Agustinus Beo Da Costa, Gayatri Suroyo, Fransiska Nangoy, Kanupriya Kapoor in JAKARTA; Editing by Alex Richardson, Peter Graff and Lincoln Feast